pysat/pysat/docs/new_instrument.rst

 See the routines for `dmsp_ivm` and `jro_isr` for practical uses of the Madrigal support code.

-Additionally, use of the madrigal class should acknowledge the CEDAR rules of the road.
+Additionally, use of the methods.madrigal class should acknowledge the CEDAR rules of the road.
 This can be done by Adding

 .. code:: python

      def init(self):

-         print(madrigal.cedar_rules())
+         print(methods.madrigal.cedar_rules())
          return

 to each routine that uses Madrigal data access.